-protect existing landforms such drainage lines, watercourses and foreshores. retain bushland in parcels of a size and configuration that will enable the existing plant and animal communities to survive in the long term. protect bushland as a natural stabiliser of the soil surface.
-The e core objectives for management of community land categorised as a Watercourse are manage watercourses so as to protect the biodiversity and ecological values of the instream environment, particularly in relation to water quality and water flows manage watercourses so as to protect the riparian environment, particularly in relation to riparian vegetation and habitats and bank stability restore degraded watercourses promote community education, and community access to and use of the watercourse, without compromising the other core objectives of the category.
-Th e core objectives for management of community land categorised as Wetland are to: protect the biodiversity and ecological values of wetlands, with particular reference to their hydrological environment (including water quality and water flow), and to the flora, fauna and habitat values of the wetlands restore and regenerate degraded wetlands facilitate community education in relation to wetlands, and the community use of wetlands, without compromising the ecological values of wetlands.
-Ol ojectives of RE1 Public Recreation zone e objectives of the RE1 Public Recreation zone in the Pittwater Local Environmental Plan 14 are to: enable land to be used for public open space or recreational purposes. provide a range of recreational settings and activities and compatible land uses. protect and enhance the natural environment for recreational purposes. allow development that does not substantially diminish public use of, or access to, public open space resources. provide passive and active public open space resources, and ancillary development, to meet the needs of the community.
-Co ouncil policy and objectives Lyr nne Czinner Park will be managed to: Protect and enhance existing riparian vegetation Facilitate active, inclusive, safe and accessible outdoor lifestyles and sustainable access to nature D:44 wester Development Control Dien.
-Detention and anhancement of wildlife considers
+- protect existing landforms such drainage lines, watercourses and foreshores. - retain bushland in parcels of a size and configuration that will enable the existing plant and animal communities to survive in the long term. - protect bushland as a natural stabiliser of the soil surface.

+The core objectives for management of community land categorised as a Watercourse are to:

+- manage watercourses so as to protect the biodiversity and ecological values of the instream environment, particularly in relation to water quality and water flows - manage watercourses so as to protect the riparian environment, particularly in relation to riparian vegetation and habitats and bank stability - restore degraded watercourses - promote community education, and community access to and use of the watercourse, without compromising the other core objectives of the category.

+The core objectives for management of community land categorised as Wetland are to:

+- protect the biodiversity and ecological values of wetlands, with particular reference to their hydrological environment (including water quality and water flow), and to the flora, fauna and habitat values of the wetlands - restore and regenerate degraded wetlands - facilitate community education in relation to wetlands, and the community use of wetlands, without compromising the ecological values of wetlands.

+Objectives of RE1 Public Recreation zone

+The objectives of the RE1 Public Recreation zone in the Pittwater Local Environmental Plan 2014 are to:

+- enable land to be used for public open space or recreational purposes. - provide a range of recreational settings and activities and compatible land uses. - protect and enhance the natural environment for recreational purposes. - allow development that does not substantially diminish public use of, or access to, public open space resources. - provide passive and active public open space resources, and ancillary development, to meet the needs of the community.

+Council policy and objectives

+Lynne Czinner Park will be managed to:

+- Protect and enhance existing riparian vegetation - Facilitate active, inclusive, safe and accessible outdoor lifestyles and sustainable access to nature